iProov/react-native/README.md

 ## Introduction
 The iProov Biometrics React Native SDK wraps iProov's native iOS (Swift) and Android (Java) SDKs behind a JavaScript interface for use from within your React Native iOS or Android app.

 > ⚠️ **IMPORTANT:** The iProov Biometrics React Native SDK is currently in preview, which means that there may be missing/broken functionality, and the API is still subject to change.
-Please contact us to provide your feedback regarding the iProov Biometrics Flutter SDK Preview.
+Please contact us to provide your feedback regarding the iProov Biometrics React Native SDK Preview.

 ### Requirements